 Other Easy Ideas for Leftover Chicken

 Have you noticed that a small, whole chicken is difficult to find at the grocery store?
 Even the organic ones.
-Most tend to weigh 4 lbs. and upwards, so if you cook a whole chicken to make Chicken and Rice Casserole, you'll probably have leftover meat and broth.
+Most tend to weigh four pounds and upwards, so if you cook a whole chicken to make chicken and rice casserole, you'll probably have leftover meat and broth.
 Here are four easy ways to use the leftovers.

 Simple Chicken Salad

-Chop or shred 2 cups chicken and season with salt, pepper and lemon juice to taste.
+Chop or shred 2 cups of chicken and season with salt, pepper, and lemon juice to taste.
 Add 1/4-1/2 cup mayonnaise (enough to enfold the mixture).
-Adjust seasoning and then add optional ingredients of your choice, such as diced celery, chopped pecans and halved seedless grapes; or hot banana pepper rings and minced red onion.
+Adjust seasoning and then add optional ingredients of your choice, such as diced celery, chopped pecans, and halved seedless grapes; or hot banana pepper rings, and minced red onion.

 Chicken & Noodle Soup

-Sauté 1 chopped onion, 1 sliced celery stalk and 1 chopped carrot in 2 tbsp. butter or oil for about 5 minutes.
-Add 1/2 tsp. thyme, 6-8 cups chicken broth and 2-3 cups chopped chicken.
-Simmer about 15 minutes, then adjust seasoning, adding more thyme, black pepper and/salt as needed.
+Sauté 1 chopped onion, 1 sliced celery stalk, and 1 chopped carrot in 2 tbsp. butter or oil for about 5 minutes.
+Add 1/2 tsp. thyme, 6-8 cups chicken broth, and 2-3 cups chopped chicken.
+Simmer for about 15 minutes, then adjust seasoning, adding more thyme, black pepper and/or salt as needed.
 Finally, toss 2 cups egg noodles into the pot and boil for 5 minutes.

 While the broth is cooking, mix together 1 cup flour, 1 tsp. baking powder and 1 tsp. salt.
 Blend in 2 tbsp. butter with a pastry blender, and then stir in 1/2 c. whole milk or light cream.

-Cover and cook over low heat about 15 minutes in order to steam the dumplings.
+Cover and cook over low heat for about 15 minutes in order to steam the dumplings.

 Chicken Pot Pie

-Cook the vegetables in butter as for Chicken & Dumplings, adding flour and broth as described above.
-As the mixture thickens, roll out Pillsbury pre-prepared pie crust that has been allowed to soften outside the refrigerator in a 9-inch pie pan.
+Cook the vegetables in butter as for chicken and dumplings, adding flour and broth as described above.
+As the mixture thickens, roll out Pillsbury's pre-prepared pie crust that has been allowed to soften outside the refrigerator in a 9-inch pie pan.
 Add chopped chicken as well as frozen peas and leftover cooked carrots and potatoes to the broth, then pour the mixture into the crust.
 Top with a second crust and seal it at the edges, cutting three or four small vents in the top.
 Cook at 350 degrees F for about 25 minutes or until the crust has browned.

 © 2013 Jill Spencer